ONSdigital/dp/guides/OT_INSTRUMENTATION.md

 ```

 A purley middleware approach can also be taken using Alice.
-Here you can see the instrumentation and logging middlewares applied:
+Both otelmux and otelhttp are used here to capture all requests with sufficient detail.
+Here you can see an example instrumentation:
 ```
 func New(cfg Config) http.Handler {
     router := mux.NewRouter()
+	router.Use(otelmux.Middleware(cfg.OTServiceName))

-    middleware := alice.New(
+	middleware := []alice.Constructor{
-        dprequest.HandlerRequestID(16),
-        otelhttp.NewMiddleware("dp-frontend-router"),
-        log.Middleware,
-        SecurityHandler,
-        healthcheckHandler(cfg.HealthCheckHandler),
-        serverError.Handler,
-        redirects.Handler,
-    )
+		otelhttp.NewMiddleware(cfg.OTServiceName),
+        ...
+	}

-    newAlice := middleware.Then(router)
+	newAlice := alice.New(middleware...).Then(router)
 }
 ```